Patricia J. Vargas, Executive Director

 Greg Walsh originates from Potsdam, NY, and he is the youngest of five along with his twin sister Mary.
 His father was a college administrator, and his mother was an RN.
 He established a successful auction service business in 1979 in the St. Lawrence County region of Northern NY.
 Greg moved to the Monadnock region in 2008 with his wife Kim Mooney, resided in Keene for 10 years and moved to Rindge in November 2018.
 Kim is in her fourth year as President of Franklin Pierce University and they occupy the newly built home for the president “Pearly House” on the FPU campus.
 Greg is currently very active in the auction and in-home estate sale business as well as being in his 21st year as an eBay “power seller”.
 He serves on the NH Board of Auctioneers as Chair, the Board of Cathedral of the Pines, and is a new member of the Jaffrey-Rindge Rotary Club.
 He enjoys cycling, boating, table tennis, and collecting antiques, U.S. coins and paper currency.

-Heather Hill, Administration
+Heather Hill, Administration and Event Planning

-Fred Cross and James Dicey, Buildings and Grounds
+James Dicey, Buildings and Grounds

 Kimberly Smith, Wedding Assistant

-Carol Burdick and David Tolles, Hilltop/Gift Shop Assistants
+David Tolles, Hilltop/Gift Shop Assistants

 We are honored and grateful to the many dedicated volunteers who contribute to the success of our day-to-day operations and special events here at Cathedral of the Pines.